Have a set of watercolor pencils sitting on a shelf collecting dust because you haven’t a clue how to use them?

 7. Wet and dry combination

-The most versatile advantage of this medium is that you can have a combination of wet and dry in your painting.
+The most versatile advantage of this medium is that you have the best of both worlds as this medium can totally be used like traditional colored pencils or for watercolor painting.
+OR, you can have a combination of wet and dry in your painting.
 Since watercolor pencils can be used either wet or dry, you can create wonderful effects of painting with precision pencil strokes as well.

 Advantages of Watercolor pencils